cosyplaid/Unity_MatrixSolution/README.md

 # Unity Matrix Solution

 ## Description
-Test project that works with matrices (4*4), visualizes and finds a set of matrices (offsets) for the set of matrices (model) such that the result set is completely contained in the set of matrices (space) following next condition: offset * model = space.
+Test project that works with matrices (4x4), visualizes and finds a set of matrices (offsets) for the set of matrices (model) such that the result set is completely contained in the set of matrices (space) following next condition: offset•model=space.
 The set of matrices is provided as JSON.

 ![screenshot](README/Condition.png)